 Video:

 The following scenario will demonstrate assessing and reporting a khapra beetle target risk container using this arrangement.
-You are assessing non-commodity documentation for an FCL general purpose container containing office stationary from Pakistan, destined for unpack and delivery to Boxwood, Victoria, postcode 3725.
+You are assessing non-commodity documentation for an FCL general purpose container containing office stationey from Pakistan, destined for unpack and delivery to Boxwood, Victoria, postcode 3725.
 You are in possession of the bill of lading, packing declaration, invoice, and an insecticide treatment certificate.
 The class 19.1 requirements and conditions policy sets out the operating conditions that must be followed when assessing and reporting an import declaration under the NCCC approved arrangement.
 We'll refer to some of these conditions throughout the video.

 Video: